colbechang/Tripadvisor-NLP/README.md

   This was a group project I was involved in for my DS2500 Class.

 My contributions were in the rating predictor and AI-generated reviews:
-  - Created the rating predictor entirely myself with around 80-90% accuracy.
+  - Created the rating predictor using a combination of 3 models with around 80-90% accuracy.
   - Helped make adjustments to the AI-generated reviews in order to create comprehensible sentences.